Sweet Tea: A Love Story

 My father, a doctor, explained to me that sweet tea is the devil’s brew, blood-sugar-wise.
 A glass of sweet tea is around 22 percent sugar, twice that of a can of cola.
 Add to that the ubiquitous free refills one is accustomed to getting with sweet tea, and you’re looking at enough sugar to choke Augustus Gloop.

 When you drink sweet tea, your body starts to pump out insulin like water from a fire hose.
 Then, you have the caffeine.
 Which stimulates your adrenaline.
 Which confuses your metabolism.
 And keeps you from feeling sated, as one normally would after swallowing that much sweetness.
 Only a select few can eat seven pieces of cheesecake at a sitting, for example.
 But nearly everyone I know nods and says, “Just one more” when the lunch lady comes around toting the clear pitcher with the rubber band snapped around the handle.
-Say what you will, but sweet tea is the real hillbilly heroin.

 To say Southerners drink sweet tea like water is both true and not.
 True because the beverage is served at every meal, and all times and venues in between—at church and at strip clubs, at preschool and in nursing homes.
 Not true because unlike water or wine or even Coca-Cola, sweet tea means something.
 It is a tell, a tradition.
 Sweet tea isn’t a drink, really.
 It’s culture in a glass.
 Like Guinness in Ireland.
 Or ouzo in Greece.